redgeneLauren/HTMLcourse-sample/Content/Attributes/EditedAttributes.facts.md

     - In HTML, all HTML elements can contain `attributes` which defines the characteristics or property of an HTML `element`.

-    - Attributes are placed inside the opening tag `<>` of an HTML element.

     - HTML attributes appear as `name-value pairs` separated by an equal sign `=` and are written within the opening tag of an element, after the element's name.

     Code: